flub78/multitenant/doc/calendar.md

 Dates and datetimes are stored in the database in UTC.
 Initially the conversion was done in PHP on the server according the the locale.timezone configuration value.
 It could be a better idea to let each user set its own time zone through the web browser localization.

-It could also be better to send times in UTC to the client and do all the conversions in javascript.
+It is also possible to send times in UTC to the client and do all the conversions in javascript. (not implemented)

 https://stackoverflow.com/questions/39555702/how-to-autodetect-timezone-with-php-or-use-external-website